 The Microbial Friends & Foes Research Experience for Undergraduates program provides training in the concepts and experimental approaches central to understanding microbial interactions with eukaryotic hosts.
-Students work with faculty mentors in the Department of Plant Pathology & Plant-Microbe Biology (PPPMB).
+Students work with faculty mentors in the Cornell Institute of Host-Microbe Interactions and Disease (CIHMID).
 A common theme among research programs in PPPMB is investigation of interspecific interactions, both mutualistic and antagonistic.

 This educational experience is an excellent preparation for undergraduate students wishing to apply to graduate school and advance their careers in science.
 Individual student projects are designed so that they have the potential to be published as part of a larger project, in which case program participants are included as coauthors.

-The Microbial Friends & Foes REU program is funded by the NSF grant DBI-1263103.
+The Microbial Friends & Foes REU program is funded by the NSF grant DBI-1852141.